henry2004y/Vlasiator.jl/docs/src/examples.md

 ## Misc

 One may want to check if two vlsv files are identical.
-This is tricky because of the structure of VLSV format.
+This is tricky because
+1. the structure of VLSV format does not guarantee parallel writing order;
+2. numerical error accumulates with floating point representation.

 The key is that we should not check quantities that are related to MPI writing sequence.
 Note that even file sizes may vary depending on the number of MPI processes!

 ```
 compare(filename1, filename2)
 ```

+There is an optional third argument to `compare` for setting the 2-norm difference tolerange, with default being 1e-4.